shipcloud/shipcloud-for-woocommerce/README.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to `WooCommerce/Settings/Shipping` tab in the WordPress Admin and add your API Key and put in the rest of your data
+3. Go to `WooCommerce/Settings/Shipping` tab in the WordPress Admin and add your API Key and put in the rest of the settings
-4. Add your parcels and setup shipment companies and prices for customers you are using to `Products/shipcloud Parcels`
-5. Assign parcels you use to your products in the box `Product Settings` at the tab Shipping`
-6. or assign parcels you use to your shipment classes direct in the editing screen of your shipment class
+4. Be Sure that you have setup the Shipment Settings (Length, Height, Width and Weight) in your products
+5. or if you are using Shipping Classes, add the Settings there
-7. After setting up, your new orders will have a new box called `shipcloud.io Shipment center`
+6. After setting up, your new orders will have a new box called `shipcloud.io Shipment center`
 8. There you can calculate price for your parcels, create & download labels or view the tracking data

 == Changelog ==